 google-gruyere.appspot.com domain as baseline ones.

-Configure the browser to send all HTTP and HTTPS requests through the FAST proxy node.
+Configure the browser to proxy all HTTP and HTTPS requests through the FAST node.

 To set up proxying in the Mozilla Firefox browser, do the following: